microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-introduction.md

 # Build a weather bot
 In this tutorial, you will build a weather bot using Bot Framework Composer.
 We'll start simple and gradullay introduce sophistication.
 Here are the areas we'll cover:

-- Create a new Bot
+- Create a new bot
 - Author a new dialog
 - Add global help, cancel handling
-- Use language generation to power your bot's responses
+- Use Language Generation to power your bot's responses
-- Use Adaptive cards
+- Use Adaptive Cards
 - Handling interruptions in the conversation flow
 - Add multiple dialogs to help your bot fulfill more than one scenario